Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Experimental Results

 \textbf{Model Details.} We use a ResNet-50 backbone to extract features, coupled with a pyramid network, FPN, for multi-scale feature learning.
 Following prior work~\cite{topologic,toponet}, a BEVFormer encoder~\cite{Bevformer} with 3 layers is employed to generate a BEV feature map of size $100\times 200$.
 We employ six decoder layers, using 300 queries for the lane decoder and 100 queries for the traffic element decoder following~\cite{topomlp}.

 \textbf{Training Details.} We utilize the AdamW optimizer~\cite{adamw} for model training, with a weight decay of 0.01 and an initial learning rate of $2.0\times10^{-4}$, which decays following a cosine annealing schedule.
 Training is conducted for 24 epochs using a total batch size of 8 on 8 NVIDIA 4090 GPUs.
 Input images are resized to 1024$\times$800, following~\cite{topomlp}.
-The overall training loss is provided in the \textit{Supp.}
+Due to space limitations, the training loss is provided in the \textit{Appendix}~\cref{sec:supp_loss}.